 Inconsistent or insufficient information about products can frustrate customers who expect companies to have up-to-date information at the ready.
 Maintaining the integrity and freshness of your data is key to providing the latest and best information in real time.
 Real-time interactions including intuitive sales and service tools are a must for the on-the-go customer.

 Integrating modern data analytics tools with your customer portal enables personalized communications via email and social media channels based on behavioral patterns.
-B2B customers appreciate proactive communications about the changes that impact them the most via their preferred channel.
+B2B customers appreciate gentle reminders and updates about the changes that affect them most such as order updates, product updates, and proactive notifications should a problem arise.
 Custom chatbots can also engage live customers to help drive sales.

 Building the Next-Generation eBusiness Experience